AlexCorcoran/Pathfinder/README.md

-### CS5610 Web Development
+### Pathfinder Web Application
+Pathfinder was built using Flask, SQLite, Bootstrap, HTML, CSS

 ## Team
 - Team Lead: Alex Corcoran
 - Team: Conor Weiss

-## Project Goal
+## Project Description
-Pathfinder - a Portland-specific directory of tech and tech-related businesses.
-A full-stack application that allows users to register, login, and search/favorite businesses of interest.
-Each business will have a profile page and map location.
+Pathfinder is a Portland-specific directory of tech and tech-related businesses.
+It is a full-stack application that allows users to register, login, and search/favorite businesses of interest.
+There are several ways to filter businesses, such as by industry, zip code, keyword, and business type.
+Each business has a profile page and map location.
 Pathfinder is intended to be a resource to learn about companies that are either smaller/less well known, not partnered with or highlighted by the Roux, or have tech positions open but are not explicitly tech companies, like banks or healthcare systems.

 ## User Stories